-When you group your plant’s transpiration will increase and the humidity levels significantly increase.
+When you group your plant, transpiration will increase, and the humidity levels will dramatically increase.

-As opposed to their counterparts in the outdoors, houseplants are incapable of obtaining more nutrients after all the minerals in the soils or mixes are diminished.
-In the event of a deficiency, fertilizer can cause massively slow growth
+As opposed to their counterparts in the outdoors, house plants are not capable of getting more nutrients after all the minerals in the soils or mixes are reduced.
+So, a lack of fertilizer could cause a drastic reduction in growth.

 Best Fertilizer for Philodendron Mamei

 I recommend and use Dyna Gro (7-9-5 NPK formulation).
 It’s a full liquid fertilizer that has all the 16 essential nutrients your plant requires to live, which includes the three main nutrients including nitrogen, phosphorous, and potassium.